mattcarr09/Friend-Finder/README.md

 Demo

 Friend Finder is deployed to Heroku.
-Please check it out https://git.heroku.com/friend-finder-cbc.git
+Please check it out <a href="https://git.heroku.com/friend-finder-cbc.git ">here</a>